Skip to search results

 Real Estate366P+0.25% / P+1.35% / P+2.75%U.S. Bank, National Association (n=5, P+0.23%)Newtek Bank, National Association (n=11, P+3.02%)

-The same name keeps appearing at the expensive tier.
-Newtek Bank, NA is the named expensive-tier lender in 14 of 14 top industry clusters inside the $1M–$3M variable-rate 7(a) bucket (FY23–25, n ≥ 5 per bucket).
-The extremes aren’t random.
-They’re systematic, lender-specific pricing policies.
-See Chart 6 for the book-wide fingerprint.
+OBSERVED: Newtek Bank, NA is the named expensive-tier lender in 14 of 14 top industry clusters inside the $1M–$3M variable-rate 7(a) bucket (FY23–25, n ≥ 5 per bucket).
+INTERPRETATION: the expensive-tier extremes are concentrated in a small number of lenders rather than scattered across the field.
+Section 5 examines the mechanisms behind that pattern.

 Chart 3 · HVAC